mgowanlock/gpu_supersmoother/README.md

 Code authors: Mike Gowanlock and Nat Butler

 ## Questions/Comments
-Feel free to e-mail Mike Gowanlock.
+Feel free to e-mail Mike Gowanlock or Nat Butler.
+We would also be happy to derive some periods for you.

 ## There are four directories:
 * data